 The mantra “freedom within limits” is an important part of the Montessori method, and a great way to deal with behavior like throwing.
 Offer options that allow your child to continue exploring this skill in a safe and respectful way.
 For example, say something like “I see that you’re excited to throw your wooden balls.
 That’s dangerous to throw indoors, but would you like to go outside with me and throw something else?”
 If going outside is not an option, you can say something like “Throwing things can be so much fun, but throwing your wooden balls is dangerous.
 If you’d like to keep going, you can throw your stuffed animal against this wall because it is soft and won’t hurt anyone.”

-Try to address his curiosity and need to learn from experience, while also setting a limit for when and where it is appropriate and safe.
-Your little one is exploring, and if you can figure out how to satisfy this curiosity elsewhere, your son will be able to relax, better focus on tasks, and use his other toys and materials in their intended ways.
+Try to address your child’s curiosity and their need to learn from experience, while also setting a limit for when and where it is appropriate and safe.
+Your little one is exploring, and if you can figure out how to satisfy this curiosity elsewhere, your child will be able to relax, better focus on tasks, and use their other toys and materials in their intended ways.
 Allowing freedom within limits will lay an important foundation as limits become even more important (i.e. “You can cross the road as long as you’re holding my hand,” or “You can let yourself out of your car seat, as long as you stand by the door until I come get you”).

 Toddlers Like to Hear What They Can Do:

-No matter how perfectly you have managed your child’s environment, he will sometimes be willful and keep doing things that you have told him not to do.
-If he isn’t interested in the alternatives you offer, you can say something like: “You’re showing me you’re done with the Tracker balls.
+No matter how perfectly you have managed your child’s environment, toddlers will want to exercise their power and keep doing things that you have told him not to do.
+If they aren’t interested in the alternatives you offer, you can say something like: “You’re showing me you’re done with the Tracker balls.
 I’m going to put them in this drawer (or up on this shelf, out of sight, etc.) until you’re ready for them again.
 You can throw your plush ball instead.”